 The Math Olympiad Program (MOP) is an advanced problem solving competition designed to prepare talented high school mathematicians for the International Mathematical Olympiad (IMO).

-- Be in 8th, 9th, or 10th Grade.
+- Be in Grade 8/JHS2&3, 9/SHS1, or 10/SHS2.

-- Be born in the year 2003, 2004, 2005 or 2006.
-Older students should apply for the RESEARCH PROGRAM
+- Born in 2003, 2004, 2005 or 2006.
+Older students and those in Grade 11/Lower6 may apply for the MISE RESEARCH PROGRAM

+How do I prepare?
 Registered Students will be provided with resources to prepare for the Solve-A-Thon.
 The Olympiad Program has no syllabus.